brianshumate/a-little-coffee-guidebook/equipment/README.md

 </small>

-Grinding coffee beans seems a simple enough concept, but you should be aware that it is best to user certain types of grinders.
+Grinding coffee beans seems a simple enough concept, but you should be aware that it is best to use a particular type of grinder.
 There are a couple popular styles of grinder for coffee beans, *blade based* and *burr based* grinders.

-While blade based grinders are generally less expensive, they produce an uneven grind and the spinning blade friction can actually heat the beans enough to add negative flavor effects.
+While blade based grinders are generally less expensive, they produce an uneven grind that is incompatible with preferred brewing methods and the spinning blade friction can actually heat the beans enough to add negative flavor effects while grinding.

 A burr based grinder produces a nice even grind, and is the preferred type of grinder to use for the most delicious coffee flavor.
+Not to mention, when you need to dial in the grind size for various methods, a burr grinder allows for this while a blade grinder does not.

-The electric models are fancy and can be expensive, while manual models are far less expensive, more compact, and useful anywhere.
+The electric models are fancy and can be expensive, while manual models are far less expensive, more compact, and useful anywhere even without access to electricity (great for camping!).

 Here are some models to consider: